El Carmen de Viboral: Ceramics

-El Carmen de Viboral is well known for its handcraft ceramics.
-Which date back to the 19th century (1870-1880) when Eliseo Pareja arrived and found the richness of the region in terms of feldspar and quartz, which are fundamental minerals in the fabrication of ceramics.
-The ceramics of El Carmen de Viboral combined the indigenous and Spaniard tradition plus the American aspirations.
+El Carmen de Viboral is well known for its handcraft ceramics, which date back to the late 19th century, specifically 1898, when Eliseo Pareja founded his first ceramics business in the town.
+On moving to the area, he found a richness of feldspar and quartz, which are fundamental minerals in the fabrication of ceramics.

+The ceramics of El Carmen de Viboral combine the indigenous and Spaniard traditions plus the American aspirations.
 They are unique to the region and the world.
 No two ceramic pieces are the same, as everything is uniquely hand painted.